CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 Most importantly, rerun the E2E tests and confirm that our app still works.

 If you have any uncommitted changes, commit them to git.
 Push up your branch to the origin and open a pull request.
 Wait for CI to complete, then merge the pull request.
-Now we can mark off our story in Trello:
+Now we can drag our story to "Done" in Trello: "Add Restaurants".

-- [x] Add Restaurants

 ## What's Next